 The visually sensational Re-FREAM co-creation project garnered worldwide attention through exhibitions, and was highly publicized – including a nomination as the best experimental design by Fast Company.
 The project has driven her to explore new textile compositions required by new manufacturing techniques.
 After completing her MA at the Royal College of Art, Goldstein decided to delve into further material research with a Master of Science at the Massachusetts Institute of Technology in Boston.
 The link of manufacturing technologies with the virtual display of garments has also led her further into the cultural metaverse : “How can these technologies allow museums to make their collections – and history – more accessible?”.

-Goldstein worked with Hub Linz.
+Goldstein worked within the Additive Manufacturing Hub of Re-FREAM.
 The Re-FREAM partners Stratasys, Haratech, Profactor, and the Fashion & Technology department at the Kunstuniversität Linz supported Goldstein using 3D scanning and 3D printing techniques to produce 3D-printed garments and a virtual display.

 Ganit Goldstein is a fashion designer whose interest lies in the intersection between Craft and Technology predominantly working to incorporate 3D printing and scanning into 3D textiles.
 For her collections, Goldstein created garments and shoes, inspired by her study of Japanese ‘IKAT’ weaving at Tokyo University of the Arts.
 Goldstein graduated with honors from Bezalel Academy of Arts and Design focusing on the development of 3D Fashion, Shoes and Jewelry designs.